SamGa3/microbiome_reconstruction/README.md

 ### Clone this repository

-The first step is to clone this reporitory:
+The first step is to clone this repository:
 ```bash
 git clone https://github.com/SamGa3/microbiome_reconstruction.git
 ```
 ### Docker

 To install Docker on your local computer, follow the instructions described [here](https://docs.docker.com/engine/).
-Remember that you need root permisions to install and run docker.
+Remember that you need root permissions to install and run docker.
 You can then pull the microbiome_reconstruction container:
 ```bash
 # Linux/Ubuntu users
 docker pull gaiasamb/microbiome_reconstruction